 If all this were not enough to convince a person of the underlying theme of breath this year, we must not forget how pronounced this idea was in late May and early June as individuals started to inundate social media with three simple words— “I can’t breathe.”

-This statement echoed George Floyd’s own words before he died a horrific and unjust death, but it speaks so aptly to this year in general.
+This statement echoed George Floyd’s own words before his death, which was extensively covered in the news, but it speaks so aptly to this year in general.
 I can’t breathe.
 The truth is, this year has probably left us all feeling like we can’t breathe at some point or another, regardless of our reasons.
 How can we catch our breath, after all, when so much tragedy has occurred in such a short amount of time?

 Years ago, I was given a One-Year Study Bible as a gift, and as I started to read it, I was intrigued by the emerging theme of breath throughout its pages.

 One of the ideas that struck me most was how often individuals were brought to life when God placed breath within them, the most glorious example being how mankind came to be.

 When God created Adam, He formed his body out of dust.
 Adam did not come to life, however, until God breathed the breath of life into him (Gen 2:7).